-From September 2017, Higher Education Providers and Further Education Colleges are expected to publish detailed information about course delivery and costs in line with the Competition and Markets Authority advice.
-Details can be found on their website: http://bit.ly/HEadvice
+Higher Education Providers and Further Education Colleges are expected to publish detailed information about course delivery and costs in line with the Competition and Markets Authority advice.
+Higher education consumer law advice can be found here on the government website.
 Unistats / Discover Uni